 Our schools offer the best environment for achieving this.
 We recruit the main part of our teachers from English speaking countries.
 We provide an international, English speaking culture in our schools.
-A major part of our teaching is in English, beginning as early as grade 4.
-Our Upper Secondary school, “Internationella Engelska Gymnasiet” has both the Natural Science and the Social Science programs taught completely in English.
+A major part of our teaching is in English.
+Our Upper Secondary school, “Internationella Engelska Gymnasiet” teaches the majority of its programs completely in English.

 An important part of our success in education is that we provide a secure environment for teaching and learning.
 We believe in discipline, the concept of “tough love” and we have high expectations for everyone.
 This is in stark contrast to the currently endorsed “feel good curriculum” in so many other places.
 We see the need to work hard and be ambitious in order to reap the rewards.
 Every member of our team is committed to placing high quality education first.